cafeasp/n8n-netsuite-restlet-suiteql/README.md

 ### Record Operations

 #### Create
 Create a new record in NetSuite.
+Returns the newly created record's ID and location.

 **Example Body**:
 ```json